 One of the best ways to extend the lifespan of your boxing equipment is to clean it regularly.
 This will prevent the build-up of bacteria and nasty smells.

-Take the same approach when cleaning punch bags, pads and headgear, wiping with a clean cloth to absorb any moisture, then sanitising.
+Take the same approach when cleaning punch bags, pads and headgear, wiping with a clean cloth to absorb any moisture and then sanitising.

 Your hand wraps are likely machine washable.
 Pop them in a laundry bag before putting them in your washing machine, which will help to protect the fabric.
 Leave your hand wraps to air dry.